petercreyghton/centos-build-iso/README.md

 ## Configuration

 You should at least change the default password 'password' by replacing the current salt and hash in the kickstart part of the script.
-In some cases a custom NTP configuration is necessary, e.g. enterprise environments
+In some cases a custom NTP configuration is necessary, e.g. enterprise environments.
+Change NTPSERVER as needed.

 ## Notes